 Common Symptoms of Histamine Intolerance

 Histamine intolerance can cause a wide range of symptoms that often seem unrelated at first.
-Some people experience digestive issues, others notice skin reactions, while some struggle primarily with sleep, anxiety, or neurological symptoms.
+Some people have digestive issues.
+Others get skin reactions.
+Some struggle mainly with sleep, anxiety, or brain fog.

-Because histamine affects multiple systems in the body, symptoms can vary significantly between individuals and may change over time.
-This is one reason histamine intolerance is frequently misunderstood or misattributed to other conditions.
+Because histamine affects multiple systems in your body, symptoms vary a lot between people and can change over time.
+This is one reason histamine intolerance gets misunderstood or blamed on something else.

 Digestive Symptoms

-Digestive symptoms are among the most common and often the earliest signs of histamine intolerance.
+Digestive issues are among the most common and often the earliest signs.

 • Bloating or abdominal discomfort